jbittel/django-mama-cas/README.rst

     :target: https://travis-ci.org/jbittel/django-mama-cas

-MamaCAS is a Django `Central Authentication Service (CAS)`_ single sign-on server.
+MamaCAS is a Django `Central Authentication Service (CAS)`_ single sign-on and single logout server.
 It implements the CAS 1.0, 2.0 and 3.0 protocols, including some of the optional features.

-CAS_ is a single sign-on protocol that allows a user to access multiple applications after providing their credentials a single time.
+CAS_ is a single sign-on and single logout web protocol that allows a user to access multiple applications after providing their credentials a single time.
 It utilizes security tickets, unique text strings generated and validated by the server, allowing applications to authenticate a user without direct access to the user's credentials (typically a user ID and password).

 The source code can be found at `github.com/jbittel/django-mama-cas`_, and is the preferred location for contributions, suggestions and bug reports.